manyarana/Space-Invaders/presentation.md

 Rather than using a physics engine, the game relies on manual bounding box collision detection using `pygame.Rect.colliderect()`.

 This method is:
--Lightweight and fast for simple 2D games
+- Lightweight and fast for simple 2D games
--Sufficient for rectangle-shaped hitboxes (like bullets/enemies)
+- Sufficient for rectangle-shaped hitboxes (like bullets/enemies)

 ### 2️⃣ Data Structures Used